"Another day in this carnival of souls

 With that, she left Harry alone in the empty Common Room, Harry sat back and sighed heavily.
 Ron and Hermione were his best friends and he was always thankful for their support, especially this year when everything just seemed to be falling apart again.
 He really had to learn to control his temper better.

 He picked up his Astronomy book, leafing through it unenthusiastically.
 He was pretty certain Astronomy was one of the subjects he wasn't going to take forward to NEWTS, but still, it was better than sleeping.

-James stood very still in his living room, wand out and his mind focused as hard as he could imagine on the cow.
-He needed this to work, it had to work.
+He stood very still in his living room, wand out and his mind focused as hard as he could imagine on the cow.
+He needed this to work.
+It had to work.